Skip to Content

 Wetlands make up about 7% of the world’s total land area.
 By comparison to others like tundra (10%) or forest (35%), wetlands are one of the world’s smallest biomes when measured by their total land coverage.

-Wetlands are called “wet” due to the fact that the soil is waterlogged, and remains in this state for most of the year.
-Swamps and marshes create heat and humidity, but also an ideal supportive environment for life.
+Wetlands are called “wet” because the soil is waterlogged and remains in this state for most of the year.
+Swamps and marshes create heat and humidity but also an ideal supportive environment for life.

-Waterbirds, beavers, muskrats, alligators, and egrets are just some of the animals you might find around the wetland ecosystem.
-Even though the world’s wetlands don’t make up as much as the grasslands or forests, wetlands are essential for the world’s other habitats to function.
+Waterbirds, beavers, muskrats, alligators, and egrets are some animals you might find around the wetland ecosystem.
+Even though the world’s wetlands don’t makeup as much as the grasslands or forests, wetlands are essential for the world’s other habitats to function.

 Wetlands act as a natural filtration system for the water that passes through, guaranteeing cleaner lakes and rivers.
 If wetlands aren’t at their full capacity, it can (and will) affect the water quality on the other side.
-A lot of environmental damage filters through just from the world’s damaged wetlands.
+Many environmental damage filters through just from the world’s damaged wetlands.

 It’s not only about their role as a filtration system for other environments.
 Wetlands also protect the natural environment against excessive harm during storms.
 A healthy wetland can provide a long-term barrier against erosion that might damage the surrounding habitats.